 To correct for DTE’s failings, Mr. Lucas compiled updated cost data for solar, which Anna Sommer of Energy Futures Group used to model an alternative plan, using the same Strategist model used by DTE.

-That yielded the result that nearly 2 GW of solar “in the near-term years” would save Michigan customers about $1 billion through 2040 compared to DTE’s plan, said Mr. Lucas—even before considering replacing aging peaking units with solar plus storage.
+That yielded the result that nearly 2 GW of solar “in the near-term years” would save Michigan customers about $100 million through 2040 compared to DTE’s plan, said Mr. Lucas—even before considering replacing aging peaking units with solar plus storage.

 The testimony and supporting analysis were sponsored by the Michigan-based Environmental Law and Policy Center (ELPC), alongside SEIA, Vote Solar, the Union of Concerned Scientists, and the Ecology Center.